mitchell-lang/docs/tutorials/vignettes.md

 end;
 ```

-We first read the contents of the file into the distance adjacency matrix
+We first read the contents of the distance adjacency matrix as
-`distanceAdjMatrix`.
-This matrix is represented as a 1-dimensional array of 1-dimensional
-arrays.
-You can find the code to read the matrix in `io.sml`.
-We
-then use the `Array.foldli` function to collect the list of nodes.
+described above.
+We then use the `Array.foldli` function to collect
-The function argument to `Array.foldli` takes three arguments - an
+the list of nodes.
+The function argument to `Array.foldli` takes
-index into the outer array, the value at that index (which is another
+three arguments - an index into the outer array, the value at that
-array, but ignored here - hence, the use of `_`), and the value of the
+index (which is another array, but ignored here - hence, the use of
+`_`), and the value of the accumulator.
+The function argument to
+`Array.foldli` simply accumulates the array index into a list, so the
+value to bound to `nodes` is simply a list of numbers representing the
-accumulator.
-We bind the permutation of the list of all nodes other
+names of the cities.
+We bind the permutation of the list of all nodes
-than the start nodes to `permu`, and the list of all paths with the
+other than the start nodes to `permu`, and the list of all paths with
-start node as both the first and last node to `paths`.
+the start node as both the first and last node to `paths`.
 We then
 compute path distances of all these paths, binding these distances and
 paths to `pathandDistance`.
 We then iterate over all these paths,
 recording the smallest distance, printing this path as the output of
 the program.

 Try putting the various pieces of this program into a single file and
 experiment with changing the contents of ``data.txt``.
+Once you are
+comfortable with what the program is doing, experiment with different
+variations.
+For example, change the program to return the path that
+has the greatest distance (easy).
+Or, have the program return the *k*
+shortest routes for some input *k* (moderate).
+If you are feeling
+particularly adventurous, modify the program to find the shortest
+route upto a fixed path length (harder).